imperialwicket/vagrant-chicagoboss/README.md

 ## Goals

 The primary target is to make it as easy as possible to get started with Chicago Boss.
 It does take a while to build Erlang in a virtual machine, but generating a working vm in this way means that we also have a living bash script to get any server configured and running Chicago Boss using the same script.

-## Todo

-Right now this pretty much leaves the user with the no routes error message:

-    No routes matched the requested URL.
-Additionally, no handler was found for processing 404 errors.
-You probably want to modify /home/vagrant/torrio/priv/torrio.routes to prevent errors like this one.

-This is better than having users who can't compile the framework or launch a project, but not by much.